Jetison333/rotg/globals.md

   - Give umnikos the itum from the wagon called "Royal status" for free
   - Destroy "The Coconut"
 - Wheel of Fortune: You may draw up to 3 more cards.
+- The Hierophant: You *may* make a wish to the Game Administator: if it comes true, remember that nothing is without its price.